kovalp/particle-filter-tutorial/README.md

 Supported resampling schemes are:
 * Every time step
 * Based on approximated effective number of particles
-* Based on reciprocal of maximum particl weight
+* Based on reciprocal of maximum particle weight

 More advanced particle filters that are supported:
 * Adaptive particle filter